KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Experiments

 \subsection{Experimental Settings}

-\textbf{Hardware Platforms.} Our experiments are designed as a cross-architecture comparison to demonstrate KScaNN's ability to deliver competitive performance.
-The ARM platform features the Huawei Kunpeng 920, a flagship ARM-based processor.
-For the x86 baseline, we selected the AMD EPYC 9654, a top-tier x86 CPU renowned for its high core count and strong single-threaded performance, ensuring that our baselines are benchmarked on a leading hardware foundation.
+\textbf{Hardware Platforms.} We designed a cross-architecture comparison to demonstrate the competitiveness of KScaNN.
+The ARM platform features the Huawei Kunpeng 920, a flagship server-grade ARM processor.
+For the x86 baseline, we selected the AMD EPYC 9654, a top-tier CPU renowned for its high core count and superior single-threaded performance.
+This ensures that our baselines are evaluated on a leading hardware foundation.
 Detailed specifications are provided in Table \ref{tab_hardware}.
+Evaluation on additional ARM micro-architectures is reserved for future work.

-\textbf{Evaluation Protocol.} To ensure a fair and realistic comparison, we adopted a stringent evaluation protocol designed to measure maximum system throughput under conditions that simulate a real-world online serving environment. \begin{itemize} \item \textbf{Batch size:} All search operations are performed with a batch size of one.
-This models a typical low-latency, online inference scenario where queries arrive individually and must be processed with minimal delay. \item \textbf{Concurrency:} To saturate the hardware and measure peak system throughput, we leverage all available CPU threads on each machine.
-Each thread processes an independent stream of queries in parallel, simulating a heavily loaded production server. \item \textbf{NUMA Settings:} On modern multi-socket servers, Non-Uniform Memory Access (NUMA) can be a significant performance bottleneck.
-To eliminate cross-socket memory access latency and ensure reproducible, optimal performance, we pin each search process to a specific NUMA node.
-The total reported throughput is the aggregate performance across all NUMA-pinned processes on the machine. \end{itemize}
+\textbf{Evaluation Protocol.} To ensure a rigorous comparison, we adopted a strict evaluation protocol designed to measure maximum system throughput under conditions simulating a real-world online serving environment. \begin{itemize} \item \textbf{Batch Size:} All search operations are performed with a batch size of one.
+This models typical low-latency inference scenarios where queries arrive individually and require immediate processing. \item \textbf{Concurrency:} To maximize hardware utilization and measure peak system throughput, we leverage all available physical CPU threads.
+Each thread processes an independent query stream in parallel, simulating a heavily loaded production server. \item \textbf{NUMA Affinity:} To eliminate cross-socket memory access latency and ensure reproducibility, each search process is pinned to a specific NUMA node.
+Reported throughput is the aggregate performance across all NUMA-pinned processes. \end{itemize}